 The composer David Botwinik was born in Vilna in 1920.
 As a child, he used to walk with his father on Shabbat and holidays to the largest synagogue in Vilna, the shtotshul, to listen to the great cantors.
 By the time he was eleven, he had already appeared as a cantorial soloist in several local synagogues, and by twelve he had started composing.
-He soon also began to study music formally: piano, theory, and solfeggio (sight-reading).
+He soon also began to study music formally: piano, theory and solfeggio (sight-singing using the syllables 'do re mi', etc).
 At eighteen he was the prompter for a Yiddish version of Verdi’s opera Aida.

-In the aftermath of World War II, Botwinik worked with Vilna partisan and poet Shmerke Kaczerginski in Lodz (Poland) interviewing survivors and transcribing hundreds of unknown songs for the book Lider fun di getos un lagern (Songs of the ghettos and camps), which was edited by the great Yiddish poet H. Leivick and published in 1948.
+In the aftermath of World War II, Botwinik worked with Vilna partisan and poet Shmerke Kaczerginski in Łódź (Poland), interviewing survivors and transcribing hundreds of unknown songs for the book Lider fun di getos un lagern (Songs of the ghettos and camps), which was edited by the great Yiddish poet H. Leivick and published in 1948.

-From Lodz, Botwinik went to Rome where he resumed his musical studies at the renowned Santa Cecilia conservatory.
+From Łódź, Botwinik went to Rome, where he resumed his musical studies at the renowned Santa Cecilia conservatory.
 He immigrated to Canada in 1956 and has since lived in Montreal, where he was a music teacher and choir director at the Jewish Peretz School and United Talmud Torah schools for 35 years.